 View this post on Instagram

-MarocMama travel blog is the most popular travel&lifestyle&food blog about Morocco run by an American Amanda Mouttaki.
-Married to Moroccan, with 3 kids she lives in Marrakech for many years.
-What I love about Maroc Mama is the honest and straightforward personality of Amanda; she talks about daily life in Morocco a sincere and straightforward manner, without any embellishments.
+MarocMama travel blog is the most popular travel&lifestyle&food blog about Morocco, run by an American, Amanda Mouttaki.
+Married to a Moroccan with 3 kids, she has lived in Marrakech for many years.
+What I love about Maroc Mama is Amanda’s honest and straightforward personality; she talks about daily life in Morocco sincerely and straightforwardly, without any embellishments.

 Moroccan Travelers